StefanKunde/TradeMaster_POE/README.md

 Note:
 veenarm has added some new major features in his own fork for this tool.
 I had no time to work on this last time.
+He updated it for any new league.
-Download his latest release here: https://github.com/veenarm/TradeMaster_POE
+Download his latest release for the newest league here: https://github.com/veenarm/TradeMaster_POE

 Plans for feature: